Sajjadmanal/Udacity-Deep-Learning-Nanodegree/Project-4/Face-Generation/README.md

 pip install torchvision
 ```

-- Install a few required pip packages, which are specified in the requirements text file.
+- Install a few required pip packages which are specified in the requirements text file.

 `pip install -r requirements.txt`